As of Spring 2012

 Required Mathematics Courses

-Students planning to attend a physics graduate program should also:
+Students planning to attend a physics graduate program should also get:

-- get research experience through a research independent study (Physics 493) or through summer research.
+- Research experience through a research independent study (PHYSICS 493) or through summer research.

-- take one or more upper-level physics courses beyond the required physics courses.
-Quantum Mechanics II, Physics 465, the second semester of the upper-level quantum sequence, is especially recommended but other choices could be astrophysics, biophysics, computational physics, particle physics, and nonlinear dynamics.
+- One or more upper-level physics courses beyond the required physics courses.
+PHYSICS 465 Quantum Mechanics II, the second semester of the upper-level quantum sequence, is especially recommended but other choices could be astrophysics, biophysics, computational physics, particle physics, and nonlinear dynamics.

-- take at least one math course beyond the basic math requirements.
+- At least one math course beyond the basic math requirements.
 If you want to choose a math course that also strengthens your ability to do graduate physics research, some choices could be complex analysis, partial differential equations, abstract algebra, differential geometry, perturbation theory, and numerical analysis.

 - demonstrate substantial mastery of some physics topic by doing enough research to write an honors thesis, see Graduation with Distinction.